-Gain knowledge and understanding of Britain’s past and that of the wider world, and link this to the local areas of Cronton, Widnes and Liverpool .
+Children will gain knowledge and understanding of Britain’s past and that of the wider world, and link this to the local areas of Cronton, Widnes and Liverpool .

-Gain a knowledge and understanding of a wide range of historical vocabulary and be able to use it appropriately.
+Children will gain a knowledge and understanding of a wide range of historical vocabulary and be able to use it appropriately.

-To ensure that our children can discuss historical events and link and compare between different eras and be able to place them on a timeline.
+We aim to ensure that our children can discuss historical events and link and compare between different eras and be able to place them on a timeline.

-To use key skills, key knowledge and key vocabulary
+Children should be able to use key skills, key knowledge and key vocabulary

 The History curriculum has been reviewed and redesigned recently.
 In KS 1 classes study significant people and events and aspects of change over time.
 In KS2 it is mapped out broadly chronologically with each KS2 class studying an ancient era as well as a period of British history.
 Each year group also studies an aspect of local history.
 In KS1 these link in with local important events and local significant people and in KS2 children learn about the local area starting with the immediate vicinity of our school and village in Y3 of Liverpool and leading out to the city of Liverpool in Y6.